miayam/cs-intro/004 Binary Search/README.md

 You'd say, "Nope, move right further".

-You friend contemplate, "Hmmm, it is no use guessing the other half.
+You friend contemplates, "Hmmm, it is no use guessing the other half.
 How can I find the new middle position?"

 He moves the current rightmost position (number 6) to the right (number 7) and split it into halves.